 The Library's net position is categorized as invested in capital assets, restricted expendable, restricted nonexpendable and unrestricted.
-The invested in capital assets consists of the capital assets owned by the Library.
+The invested in capital assets consists of the capital assets owned by the Library, net of any related debt, if any.
 The restricted expendable category represents an endowment that the Board of Directors has restricted for capital improvements.
-The restricted nonexpendable category represents endowment funds with donor imposed restrictions for operations and maintenance.
+The restricted nonexpendable category represents endowment funds with donor-imposed restrictions for operations and maintenance.
 The unrestricted category includes amounts that do not meet the definition of invested in capital assets or restricted.